ywxt/ywxt.github.io/books/our-secret-base/src/chapter_2.md

 "Okay."

-Yan Jingxing clutches the strap of his backpack and nods.
+Yan Jingxing grabbed the backpack strap and nodded.

 ...

-It seems that every city currently has a school called Experimental Middle School, and in some places, there are even multiple branches distinguished by numbers.
-However, in a small town like Baiyue, there is only one.
+It seems that every city has a school called Experimental Middle School, and in some places, there are even multiple branches distinguished by numbers.
+But in a small town like Baiyue, there is only one.

-After the flag-raising ceremony and before the start of the first class, there is a short break.
-The classroom teacher has not arrived yet, and every class in the corridor is noisy.
-The students sitting in front and back are chatting and laughing, while those sitting side by side are playing or simply leaving their seats to talk with friends.
+After the flag-raising ceremony and before the start of the first class, there was a short break.
+The classroom teacher hadn't arrived yet, and every class in the corridor was noisy.
+The students sitting in front and back were chatting and laughing, while those sitting side by side were playing or simply leaving their seats to talk with friends.

-The scorching sun shines through the windows, making the glass transparent and white.
-It also illuminates the damp marble floor that has just been mopped by the on-duty students, making it sparkle.
+The scorching sun shone through the windows, making the glass transparent and white.
+It also illuminated the damp marble floor that had just been mopped by the on-duty students, making it sparkle.

-In front of the teaching building stand two tall southern magnolia trees.
-Their verdant branches and leaves gently sway in the gentle breeze, casting shadows on the corner of the blackboard where someone has drawn stick figures with chalk.
-The warm and lively atmosphere floats in the air.
+In front of the teaching building stood two tall southern magnolia trees.
+Their verdant branches and leaves gently swayed in the gentle breeze, casting shadows on the corner of the blackboard where someone had drawn stick figures with chalk.
+The warm and lively atmosphere floated in the air.

-When the bell rings, indicating the start of class, the class teacher walks to the doorway.
-She puts on a stern expression that the students are all too familiar with and ushers everyone back to their seats.
+Until the bell rang, indicating the start of class, and the class teacher walked to the doorway.
+She put on a stern expression that the students were all too familiar with and ushered everyone back to their seats.

-"I can hear you all from Class 5!
-You are making such a racket!"
+"I could hear you all from Class 5!
+You were making such a racket!"

-After the students are seated, the teacher walks up to the podium.
-Instead of immediately asking them to take out their Chinese textbooks, she looks around outside the classroom, as if waiting for someone to come in.
+After the students were seated, the teacher walked up to the podium.
+Instead of immediately asking them to take out their Chinese textbooks, she looked around outside the classroom, as if waiting for someone to come in.

-The students in their seats are all curious.
-Then, a boy they have never seen before walks in.
+The students in their seats were all curious.
+Then, a boy they had never seen before walked in.

-"Introduce yourself," the teacher says.
+"Introduce yourself," the teacher said.

 "Hello everyone, I'm Yan Jingxing.
 I recently moved here from Jinjiang City.
-Yan is from 'swallow,'[^Yan] and Jingxing comes from the phrase 'Gao Shan Yang Zhi, Jing Xing Xing Zhi'[^Gaoshan] in The Book of Songs..."
+Yan is from 'swallow'[^Yan] and Jingxing comes from the phrase 'Gao Shan Yang Zhi, Jing Xing Xing Zhi'[^Gaoshan] in The Book of Songs..."

-Yan Jingxing picks up the chalk and writes his name on the blackboard.
-When he turns around, he sees the faces of all his classmates for the first time.
+Yan Jingxing picked up a piece of chalk and wrote his name on the blackboard.
+When he turned around, he saw the faces of all his classmates for the first time.

-Of course, since they are all meeting for the first time, everyone's faces are unfamiliar to him.
-His gaze scans over them, and he can't possibly remember them all at once.
+Of course, since they were all meeting for the first time, everyone's faces were unfamiliar to him.
+His gaze scanned over them, and he couldn't possibly remember them all at once.
 But then--

 "..."

-Yan Jingxing's eyes widen in surprise.
+Yan Jingxing's eyes widened in surprise.

-In the last row, he sees a familiar figure.
+In the last row, he saw a familiar figure.

-She sits alone at a table, with her long hair covering most of her face.
+She sat alone at a table, with her long hair covering most of her face.

-He rubs his eyes, wondering if he is seeing things.
+He rubbed his eyes, wondering if he was seeing things.

-It is the girl he encountered at the rest stop in her swimsuit.
+It was the girl he had encountered at the rest stop in her swimsuit.

-She jumped into the sea and disappeared, so Yan Jingxing thought he would never see her again, and he felt a bit regretful about that.
+She had jumped into the sea and disappeared, so Yan Jingxing had thought he would never see her again, and he felt a bit regretful about that.

-It turns out she isn't a mermaid, but a middle school student just like him...
+Turns out she wasn't a mermaid, but a middle school student just like him...

-Well, of course, Yan Jingxing thinks to himself.
+Well, of course, Yan Jingxing thought to himself.
 He just didn't expect that they would meet again so soon, and even happen to be in the same school and same class.

-The girl sitting in the back seems to notice him at the same time.
-She looks up at the podium with a look of surprise and uncertainty before quickly lowering her head again.
+The girl sitting in the back seemed to notice him at the same time.
+She looked up at the podium with a look of surprise and uncertainty before quickly lowering her head again.

 "Jingxing, what's wrong?"

 "Ah, nothing..."

-Yan Jingxing, who is distracted by the unexpected reunion, doesn't have the mind to say much.
-After a few random comments, he goes down amidst the applause of his classmates.
+Yan Jingxing, who was distracted by the unexpected reunion, didn't have the heart to say much.
+After a few random comments, he took his seat amidst the applause of his classmates.

 "You can sit next to Yu Heye.
 Heye, remember to lend your textbook to the new student during class."

 "Ah~ okay, teacher."

-Yan Jingxing sits down next to the smiling girl.
+Yan Jingxing sat down next to the smiling girl.

 ...

-The next class is math.
+The first class after that was math.

-Half of Yan Jingxing's mind is on the lesson, while the other half is on the girl sitting in the back row.
+Half of Yan Jingxing's mind was on the lesson, while the other half was on the girl sitting in the back row.

-After confirming that he can follow the lessons here, he breathes a sigh of relief, all his remaining attention is on the girl.
+After confirming that he could follow the lessons here, and exhaling in relief, all his remaining attention was on the girl.

-His deskmate is actually quite interested in him, constantly asking him questions about where he comes from and what city life is like.
-Yan Jingxing gives brief and vague answers, waiting until the bell rings to immediately get up and walk towards the back.
+His deskmate was actually quite interested in him, constantly sneaking questions about where he came from and what city life was like.
+Yan Jingxing gave brief and vague answers, waiting until the bell rang to immediately get up and walk towards the back.

-...Is he coming across as too eager?
+...Was he coming across as too eager?

-But it doesn't matter much, after all, he is genuinely curious about her and has many questions to ask.
+But it didn't matter much, after all, he was genuinely curious about her and had many questions to ask.

-What Yan Jingxing doesn't expect is--
+What Yan Jingxing didn't expect was--

-The girl's long, slightly curly bangs block her face, making it impossible to see her expression.
-The moment she notices Yan Jingxing approaching, she jumps up like a startled rabbit and scurries away to another spot.
+The girl's long, slightly curly bangs blocked her face, making it impossible to see her expression.
+The moment she noticed Yan Jingxing approaching, she jumped up like a startled rabbit and scurried away to another spot.

 "Hey, wait..."

-Before he can even call out to her, the girl's figure disappears through the back door of the classroom, leaving him looking completely lost.
+Before he could even call out to her, the girl's figure had disappeared through the back door of the classroom, leaving him looking completely lost.

 ...

-In short, she's a bit different from what he imagined.
+To put it simply, she's a bit different from what I imagined.

-Yan Jingxing returns to his seat and wraps his arms around himself, deep in thought.
+Yan Jingxing returned to his seat and wrapped his arms around himself, deep in thought.

-Although he has only seen her once, the youthful vigor that radiates from her is truly impressive and not just for show.
+Although he had only seen her once, the youthful vigor that radiated from her was truly impressive and not just for show.

-However, at school, she gives off a quiet and reserved vibe...
+However, in school, she gave off a quiet and reserved vibe...

-And why is she avoiding me?
+And why was she avoiding him?

-Some classmates notice the awkwardness and ask with a smile,
+Some classmates noticed the minor awkwardness and asked with a smile,

 "Are you looking for Ji Chunzao?
 Did you know her before?"

 Ji Chunzao...
-That's her name.
-Yan Jingxing silently notes it down and nods in response.
+That was her name.
+Yan Jingxing silently noted it down and nodded in response.

 "I saw her on the road coming here.
 We only met once, so we don't really know each other.
 But did she try to avoid me just now?"

 "Well, don't take it too seriously.
 She's a bit...
-I don't know how to describe it... strange."
+I don't know how to describe it... a bit strange."

-After hearing the name "Ji Chunzao", classmates who are seated nearby also come over to join in the conversation.
+After hearing the name "Ji Chunzao", classmates who were seated nearby also came over to join in the conversation.

 "Some people even think she's not normal in the head."